 Landscape: with famed breath-taking scenery.

 Music and dance: from traditional melodies to rock.
-Someone once said: “We’re at the end of the world, but we make the best music in the universe”.
+Someone once said: “We’re at the world’s end but we make the best music in the universe”.
 Some also say that there is a party in Callaecia for every day of the year!

 International projection: “Galizans are everywhere”.
 Thanks to millions of emigrants throughout history, and the outstanding expansion of the Galizan commercial and fishing fleet, the name of Galiza has been spread all over the globe.
 The significance of the so-called ‘Way of St. James’ (Celtic pilgrimage route christianised in the 9thC) has also been crucial in the making of Europe.